 Advanced seminars are more specialized in content than a Core Topics course, but are still geared to students with interests both inside and outside the area.
 Students are required to complete one advanced seminar outside their concentration area.
 Completion of an additional advanced seminar is strongly recommended.

 The Department of Psychological and Brain Sciences offers topical seminars in which one or more faculty members leads seminars on topics of special interest, such as cognitive processes, developmental psycholinguistics, neuro-physiological aspects of behavior, mathematical psychology, and information processing.
-Through participation in these seminars, student are exposed to findings in subfields of psychology.
+Through participation in these seminars, students are exposed to findings in subfields of psychology.
 Topics vary from semester to semester and are determined by the interests of both faculty and graduate students.
 The format of the seminar is optional, and the course may or may not require formal tests of knowledge.
 Students are urged to complete topical seminars as appropriate.

 Students and faculty engaged or interested in research in particular areas organize these seminars.
 Participants discuss their own research and other current research in the area.

 Teaching requirements are fulfilled by graduate students serving as teaching assistants to members of the department's faculty, in courses taught in the School of Arts and Sciences.
-All graduate students are expected to TA a total of four semesters, beginning in the first semester of their second year, continuing consequtively through the second semester of the third year.
-The Department Chair, Director of Graduate Studies, Department Administrator, and Academic Program Coordinator collaborate to assess the instructional support needs of the department and assign these teaching duties.
+All graduate students are expected to TA a total of four semesters, beginning in the first semester of their second year, continuing consecutively through the second semester of the third year.
+The Department Chair, Director of Graduate Studies, Department Administrator, and Academic Program Administrator collaborate to assess the instructional support needs of the department and assign these teaching duties.

 Advanced students may apply for a Dean’s Teaching Fellowship.
 This prestigious fellowship provides graduate students an opportunity to grow both as educators and scholars by allowing them to propose, design, and offer an undergraduate seminar course.

 Students complete a written literature review in preparation of the completion of their dissertation.
 The literature review is modeled on articles appearing in professional journals, and it should be suitable for publication in such a journal.
-Typically the review provides a background for the thesis plan, but for some students it may be prepared on a topic other than the one selected for the thesis.
+Typically, the review provides a background for the thesis plan, but for some students it may be prepared on a topic other than the one selected for the thesis.
 The literature review is evaluated by the same committee that will evaluate the thesis plan.

 At least one calendar year before receiving the Ph.D. degree, each doctoral candidate must develop a plan for the dissertation research and present the plan before a departmental committee.
 The thesis plan is a detailed document stating the issue the student wishes to address in a dissertation, the experimental design to be used, and the way the student will interpret the various possible results.
 In essence, it is a proposal for a research project with predictions and preliminary data, rather than results.
 The outline of the experiments should be sufficiently clear that the readers will fully understand the procedures; the plan should also include a timeline.